DanielLiu1123/maven-deployer/README.md

 # Maven Deployer

-A Gradle plugin that provides a unified way to upload artifacts to Maven Central.
+A Gradle plugin that provides a unified (single) way to upload artifacts to Maven Central.

 ## Quick Start